Zamzam Well: Safety of Zamzam water

-The Zamzam Well is tested on a daily basis, in a process involving the taking of three samples from the well, and that these samples are examined in the King Abdullah Zamzam Water Distribution Center in Mecca, which is equipped with advanced facilities.
+According to the SGS, the Zamzam Well is tested on a daily basis, in a process which involves the taking of three samples from the well.
+These samples are then examined at the King Abdullah Zamzam Water Distribution Center in Mecca, which is equipped with advanced facilities.

 The Zamzam well was recently renovated in 2018 by the Saudi authorities.
-The project involved sterilisation of the areas around the Zamzam well by removing the debris of concrete and steel used in the old cellar of the Grand Mosque.
-During Ramadan, 100 samples are tested every day to ensure that the water is in good quality.
+The project involved cleaning of the areas around the Zamzam well by removing the debris of concrete and steel used in the old cellar of the Grand Mosque.
+During Ramadan, 100 samples are tested every day to ensure the water's good quality.